BIOGRAPHY

 Dr. Jackie Ogega is a Kenyan American storyteller, social scientist, and gender and social inclusion advocate

 A survivor of Gender-Based Violence, Dr. Jackie Ogega actively leads efforts to eliminate it.
 She has travelled to over 50 countries, where she has facilitated training, shared her story, conducted field research, provided technical assistance, been a key-note speaker, served as a mentor, documented promising practices, conducted gender and social analyses, or monitored projects for impact.
 She is an expert speaker, trainer, and mentor.
 She has taught the religion and foreign policy course to US government foreign service officers in Washington DC.
-She is a mentor with USAID gender and inclusion training and Mastercard's young leaders program.
+She has served as a mentor with USAID gender and inclusion training and Mastercard's young leaders program.